rossetti/KSLBook/docs/05-Chapter5.md

     }
 ```

 Recall the overview of how the underlying simulation code is processed from Section \@ref(introDEDSOverview) of Chapter \@ref(introDEDS).
 Step 2(e) of that discussion notes that the actions associated with the end of replication logic is automatically executed.
 Just like the `initialize()` method every model element has a `replicationEnded()` method.
 This method is called automatically for every model element infinitesimally before the end of the simulation replication.
 Thus, statistical collection can be implemented without the concern that the statistical accumulators will be cleared *after* the replication.
-Thus, observations within the `replicationEnded()` method are still within the replication (i.e. they produce within replication data).
-In the above code snippet, the `Response` `myTotalProcessingTime` is assigned the current simulation time, which happens to be the time at which the processing of the pallets was completed.
+Observations within the `replicationEnded()` method are still within the replication (i.e. they produce within replication data).
+In the above code snippet, the `Response` variable `myTotalProcessingTime` is assigned the current simulation time, which happens to be the time at which the processing of the pallets was completed.
 This occurs because after the appropriate number of transports are scheduled, no further pallets arrive to be processed at the work center.
 Thus, eventually, there will be no more events to process, and according to Step 2(d) of Section \@ref(introDEDSOverview), this will cause the execution of the current replication to stop and proceed with any end of replication model logic.
 Thus, this logic captures the total time to process the pallets.
 In addition, because an `IndicatorResponse` was also attached to `myTotalProcessingTime` the collection of the probability of over time will also be captured.
 The basic results of the model are as follows:

 **Statistical Summary Report**